Cyclopean Walls in Mycenae

 Notable is that the hammer was rarely used for the construction of these walls and thus they fit very roughly together.
 The cracks or gaps between the boulders were filled with smaller limestone.
 Dating since the 13th century AD, these Cyclopean walls are the characteristic feature of the Mycenaean architecture.

 The first style consists of stones of various size filled in between with smaller stones.
 The second style consists of polygonal stones that fit precisely.
-The third style is characterized by stone of unequal size but of the same height and the fourth is known for its rectangular stones of unequal height.
+The third style is characterized by a stone of unequal size but of the same height and the fourth is known for its rectangular stones of unequal height.
 The walls in Mycenae match to the third style.